X

 Rick McSpadden

-Rick is an experienced and focused emergency and operations management professional with qualifications and experience from the U.S. Federal Emergency Management Agency (FEMA), the United Kingdom, and recently Canada, specifically Nova Scotia.
-He has experience with business continuity planning including COVID-19 mitigation measures across a military garrison with a population of approximately 10,000 military, civilian, contract personnel, and service families.
-Rick’s background is in both civilian and military maritime and transport logistics, and training design and coordination.
-He has acquired extensive experience within diverse logistics environments.
-Rick is due to sit for the CEM exam soon as the final requirement before achieving full accreditation.
+Rick is a Certified Emergency Manager (CEM) who works for Nova Scotia Health as an Emergency Preparedness Manager.
+An experienced and focused emergency and operations management professional with qualifications and experience from the US Federal Emergency Management Agency (FEMA), the United Kingdom, and recently Canada, specifically Nova Scotia.
+Experience with business continuity planning including COVID-19 mitigation measures across a military garrison with a population of approximately 10,000 military, civilian, contract personnel and service families.
+A background in both civilian and military maritime and transport logistics, training design and coordination, who has acquired extensive experience within diverse logistics environments.
 Follow him on LinkedIn.

 Richard Pereira, CEM